Ban Chao of Han Dynasty -- A Pioneer Diplomatist in History of China

 When Ban was 56 years old, a country that was supported by the Huns, betrayed the Han Empire; then Ban led around 20, 000 of other complied countries' soldiers successfully defeated the allied army, which was constituted of over 50,000 warriors, and occupied stronghold of the Huns.

 In this war, the Kushan Empire was also contributive to Han Empire's success, so their king paid some tributes and requested to marry a princess of Han; but Ban refused them, without asking the emperor.

-The king of the Kushan Empire was furious and sent around 70, 000 of his fine soldiers to seek for revenge; however, they were soon defeated by Ban.
+The king of the Kushan Empire was furious and sent around 70, 000 of his fine soldiers to seek revenge; however, they were soon defeated by Ban.

-Afterwards, this king surrendered and the border came back to peace again.
+Afterward, this king surrendered and the border came back to peace again.